OtavioHenrique/otaviovaladares.com/_posts/2018-12-27-types-of-storage-on-aws-s3.md

 #### Pricing

-The key point about pricing of S3 Standard-IA is that: Storage is cheap if you compare S3 standard, but request is expensive.
+The key point about pricing of S3 Standard-IA is that: Storage is cheap if you compare S3 standard, but a request is expensive.

 | Storage | Price |
 |-------------|---------------|